Serving NJ, NYC, Jersey City, Edison, Freehold1-844-268-0860

 Mudjacking is also not appropriate as a "do-it-yourself" repair.
 Mudjacking requires special equipment and professional experience.
 All work should be done through a trained, professional mudjacking contractor who has excellent knowledge of local soil conditions.

-Quality 1st Basements is NJ and NYC's trusted concrete leveling contractor.
+Quality 1st Basement Systems is NJ, PA, and NYC's trusted concrete leveling contractor.
 Schedule an estimate in Brick, Woodbridge, Paterson, Lakewood, Short Hills, Toms River, Mount Freedom and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!